NikolayGusev/DiscriminatedUnions/README.md

 3. Record type semantics: constructor, static constructors available from base class (e.g. Shape.Rectange(...)), Equals, GetHashCode() and ==,!= operators.

 ## Notes
+By default T4DU assumes that your project directory and packages directory are in the same solution directory.
+If this is not the case you should manually modify UnionsGen.tt to reference .ttinclude file from appropriate packages folder.

 Base class must have [UnionBase] attribute.
 It is used by T4DU to find it.
 Cases must be located in the same assembly and derive from base class.

 Make sure that base class is marked as abstract.
 Also base class and case classes must have partial keyword, so code generator can extend their definitions.